Robert Blake (admiral): Early life

 The Blake family had a seat for several generations at (and were Lords of the Manor of) Tuxwell, in the parish of Bishops Lydeard, near Bridgwater, Somerset.
 The earliest member of the family located in records was Humphrey Blake, who lived in the reign of Henry VIII.
 Robert Blake's grandfather, also named Robert, was the first of the family to strike out on his own from country life as a merchant, hoping to become rich from Spanish trade.
 He served as chief magistrate and member of Parliament for Bridgwater several times, in recognition of the esteem in which the townspeople held him.
-His son, Humphrey, succeeded him in business, and in addition to his father's estates at Puriton (of which he held the lordship), Catcot, Bawdrip, and Woolavington, came into the estate at Plainsfield held by the family of his wife, Sara Williams, since the reign of Henry VII.
+His son, Humphrey, succeeded him in business, and in addition to his father's estates at Puriton (of which he held the lordship), Catcot, Bawdrip and Woolavington, came into the estate at Plainsfield held by the family of his wife, Sarah Williams, since the reign of Henry VII.

-Robert Blake was the first son of thirteen children born to Humphrey and Sara.
-He attended Bridgwater Grammar School for Boys, then went up to Wadham College, Oxford.
-He had hoped to follow an academic career, but failed to secure a fellowship to Merton College, probably in consideration of his political and religious views, but also because the warden of Merton, Sir Henry Savile, had 'an eccentric distaste for men of low stature'.
-Blake, at five feet, six inches tall, thus failed to meet Savile's 'standard of manly beauty'.

 After his departure from university in 1625, it is believed that Blake was engaged in trade, and a Dutch writer subsequently claimed that he had lived for 'five or six years' in Schiedam.
 Having returned to Bridgwater, probably because of the death of his mother in 1638, he decided to stand for election to Parliament.

-In politics
+Political background

-In 1640 Blake was elected as the Member of Parliament for Bridgwater in the Short Parliament.
-When the English Civil War broke out during the period of the Long Parliament, and having failed to be re-elected, Blake began his military career on the side of the parliamentarians despite having no substantial experience of military or naval matters.
+In April, 1640, Blake was elected as the Member of Parliament for Bridgwater in the Short Parliament, as one of two Burgesses for Bridgwater.
+When the English Civil War broke out during the period of the Long Parliament, and having failed to be re-elected in November, Blake began his military career on the side of the parliamentarians despite having no substantial experience of military or naval matters.

+Blake returned to Parliament as member for Taunton in 1645, when the Royalist Colonel Windham was expelled.
 He would later return to recover from an injury sustained in the Battle of Portland.
 During that time he represented Bridgwater in the Barebone's Parliament of 1653 and First Protectorate Parliament of 1654 and Taunton in the Second Protectorate Parliament of 1656 before returning to sea.